DefGuard/docs/deployment-strategies/ova.md

 **SSL certificate errors.** Confirm Edge's domain is set correctly in Core as described in [Setting up SSL](ova.md#setting-up-ssl), that DNS for that domain resolves to the VM, and that the automatic Let's Encrypt HTTP-01 challenge on port 80 isn't blocked by an upstream firewall.

 **Changed `active-profiles` but nothing happened.** It's only applied when `/opt/stacks/defguard/docker-compose.yml` doesn't exist yet (first boot).
-To change the running components afterward, remove `docker-compose.yml` and restart `defguard-init.service`, see [Selecting what components to run](ova.md#selecting-what-components-to-run-proxmox).
-Image tags in `.env` don't have this restriction, see [Using specific image tags](ova.md#using-specific-image-tags).
+To change the running components afterward, write the new `active-profiles` file, remove `docker-compose.yml`, and restart `defguard-init.service`, see [Selecting what components to run](ova.md#selecting-what-components-to-run-proxmox). `dg-ctl upgrade` preserves the profiles recorded under `init/.applied-profiles`; change the selection before the next upgrade.
+Image tags in `.env` don't have this restriction, see [Updating manually](ova.md#updating-manually).

 **Dockge dashboard isn't reachable at port 5001.** Dockge is opt-in: confirm the `enable-docker-management` file was written via cloud-init as described in [Dockge](ova.md#dockge), and that the VM has finished booting.

 **Dashboard doesn't come up after first boot, or `.env` looks wrong.** Check `/var/log/defguard-startup.log` for errors from secret generation or stack startup, and confirm `sudo docker ps` shows all expected containers.

+**`dg-ctl upgrade` fails health checks.** With the default settings, `dg-ctl` automatically attempts to restore the pre-upgrade backup.
+If automatic rollback fails, run `sudo dg-ctl rollback <backup-id>` manually.
+When `--no-backup` was used, no automatic rollback is possible; inspect the stack and logs (`journalctl -t defguard-core`, etc.) before retrying.

+**`dg-ctl: command not found`.** Your OVA predates `dg-ctl`; install it with the command in [Managing and updating containers](ova.md#managing-and-updating-containers) above.